rednmore/shopify-draft-server/README.md

   - `POST /send-order-email` in `draftOrderRoutes.js` does not check `X-API-KEY` while other routes do.
 Add the same API key validation.
   - Webhook route does not verify Shopify HMAC signature; add HMAC verification to trust payloads.
 - Email behavior:
-  - `COPY_TO_ADDRESS` default is a production email and may leak receipts; ensure it’s configurable per environment.
+  - `COPY_TO_ADDRESS` default is a production email and may leak receipts; ensure it's configurable per environment.
 - Performance / rate limits:
   - `GET /list-customers` fetches details for up to 100 customers individually (N+1 requests).
 This may hit Shopify rate limits; consider pagination, fields filtering, or GraphQL.
 - Hardcoded defaults:
   - `scripts/register-webhook.js` falls back to a hardcoded Render URL if `PUBLIC_WEBHOOK_URL` is missing.
-  - reCAPTCHA site keys are embedded in a public snippet; rotate keys if the repo is public.
+- Spam protection:
+  - Uses Shopify's built-in hCaptcha instead of Google reCAPTCHA (legacy reCAPTCHA code should be removed from theme files).

 ## Quick Start